ChuningWang/roms-iceplume/README.md

     Use this option to activate tracer computation of subglacial discharge.
 Requires **T_PASSIVE**.

+    <font color=red>This option is now automatically turned on when both ICEPLUME and T_PASSIVE are defined (check *globaldeffs.h*).
+No need to define this option in the header file.</font>

 - **ICEPLUME_MELT_TRACER**

     Use this activate tracer computation of plume and ambient melt water.
 When this method is used, the last two dye types (**NT(ng)-1**, **NT(ng)**) will be used for the plume melt and background melt water, respectively; do not use them for other purpose, and make sure **NPT>2** in your roms_\*.in file.